rpcodelearner/three_points/README.md

 # ThreePoints
 Given 3 focal points, it plots curves such that the sum of the distances to the focal points is a constant.

+## Build
+You can launch the gradle wrapper script appropriate for your environment: `gradlew` in a POSIX-compliant shell, or `gradlew.bat` for Windows.

+Alternatively, (ignore the gradle parts and) manually import the source code in your development enviroment.
+The only dependency outside the Java SE JDK is JUnit 5, which is required for the automated tests.

 ## User's choices
 You can select:
 * How many focal points (aka "foci")